 Educational Resources for Teaching Nurses Working in Long-Term Care

-The Clinical Leadership Training Program is intended to build leadership excellence among clinical leaders working in long-term care, through workshops and online training modules.
+The Clinical Leadership Training Program is intended to build leadership excellence among clinical leaders working in long-term care, through workshops, facilitators guide and PowerPoint training modules.

-The Clinical Leadership Training Program was developed collaboratively by Algonquin College and the Ontario Centres for Learning, Research and Innovation in Long-Term Care (CLRI).
-There have been a series of workshops held for teaching nurses across the province, and several online training modules have been developed as a result.
-The are five modules, each of which focusing on a different aspect of building leadership excellence.
+The Clinical Leadership Training Program was developed collaboratively by Algonquin College and the Ontario Centre for Learning, Research and Innovation in Long-Term Care at Bruyère.
+In-person workshops have been held through Ontario for nurses working in long-term care over the past several years.
+These sessions provide foundational knowledge about leadership theory, conflict resolution skills and support nurses in developing a mentorship agreement, towards the aim of professional development.
+There are five modules, each of which focusing on a different aspect of building leadership excellence.

 Facilitator’s Guide – This PDF offers facilitators of Clinical Leadership Training several learning activities that may support them in delivering all five of the below modules.

 Module 1 – This module introduces the concept of clinical leadership and reviews how leadership theory has evolved.
 It is also designed to have participants begin to reflect on personal leadership strategies and identify personal leadership strengths.